Khalid Ali Sabah

-Khalid Ali Sabah (خالد علي سبعه; born 5 October 2001) is a Qatari professional footballer who plays as a winger for Qatar Stars League side Al-Sailiya, on loan from Al-Rayyan, and the Qatar national team.
+Khalid Ali Sabah (خالد علي سبعه; born 5 October 2001) is a Qatari professional footballer who plays as a winger for Qatar Stars League side Al-Rayyan, and the Qatar national team.

 Club career

 Sabah started his career at the youth team of Al-Rayyan and represented the club at every level.

 In January 2024, in order to gain for more game time, he joined Qatar Stars League fellow Al-Wakrah on a 6-months loan deal.

 International career

 In April 2024, Madjer was named in Qatar U23's squad for the 2024 AFC U-23 Asian Cup.
 He scored in the opening game from a penalty kick, contributing in Qatar's 2–0 win against Indonesia.